Background: Enhancers are cis-regulatory elements that enhance gene expression on

-Objective: Because the classification power of features differs significantly, the performances of
+Objective: The classification power of features differs significantly, the performances of existing

-existing methods that use one or a few features for identifying enhancer vary greatly.
-Therefore,
+methods that use one or a few features for identifying enhancer vary greatly.
+Therefore, evaluating

-evaluating the classification power of each feature can improve the predictive performance of
+the classification power of each feature can improve the predictive performance of enhancers.

-Method: Here, we present an evaluation method based on information gain (IG) that captures the
+Methods: We present an evaluation method based on Information Gain (IG) that captures the

 entropy change of enhancer recognition according to features.
 To validate the performance of our

-method, experiments using the single feature prediction accuracy (SFPA) were conducted on each
+method, experiments using the Single Feature Prediction Accuracy (SFPA) were conducted on

 Results: The average IG values of the sequence feature, transcriptional feature and epigenetic